jenziel/rancid-tomatillos/README.md

 3. Start the development server using `npm start`.
 4. To run tests, use `npm run cypress`.

-## Contributions
+## Contributors

-Contributions, feedback, and suggestions are welcome!
-Please open an issue or submit a pull request.
+Jen Ziel, Avery Berryman

 ## Acknowledgments

-Thanks to Rancid Tomatillos for providing the movie database API.
+Thanks to Turing school of Software and Design for providing the movie database API.